keizer619/release-notes/ballerina-release-notes-0.991.0.md

 ### Timer
 Timer was previously created by providing `onTrigger` and `onError` functions along with the `interval` and `delay` parameters.
 Now `interval` and `delay` parameters are provided through a `task:TimerConfiguration` record type, while `onTrigger`  function should be implemented as a resource function inside the attaching service.
-Service can be created on top of a `task:Listener` or can be manuallt attached to a `task:Scheduler` object.
+Service can be created on top of a `task:Listener` or can be manually attached to a `task:Scheduler` object.

 *Previous Syntax*
 ```ballerina